 Stand-Alone PV Systems

 Stand-alone PV (photovoltaic) systems are used when it is impractical to connect to the utility grid.
-Common standalone systems include PV-powered fans, water pumping systems, portable highway signs, and power systems for remote installations, such as cabins, communications repeater stations, and marker buoys.
-The design criteria for stand-alone systems is generally more complex than the …
+Common standalone systems include PV-powered fans, water pumping systems, portable highway signs, and power systems for remote installations, such as cabins, communications repeater stations,… Read more

 Overview of solar panel types

 There are three common technologies used in solar panels, all of which are based on the common element silicon, which makes up a large proportion of the earth.
-Monocrystalline cells Monocrystalline cells are made from a thin slice or wafer cut from a single large crystal of silicon.
-The cells are then doped and the …
+Monocrystalline cells are made from a thin slice or wafer cut from… Read more